 Why is the alliance good for Berlin?

 The aim is to make Berlin even more attractive as a research location through an integrated research environment and to further develop the city as one of the leading research hubs in Europe.
 The German capital already offers unique framework conditions: it stands apart with its density of research institutions, universities, museums, cultural and political institutions as well as start-ups and other business partners.

 The benefits of the Berlin University Alliance, for example through outstanding research findings and excellently trained graduates, will further promote the capital as a location for business, health, education, culture, and politics.

 Will the Berlin University Alliance partners work together internationally?

 The four Berlin partners have several specific international networks with numerous cooperation partners and, in part, operate representative offices abroad.
 The Alliance established its first joint international cooperation with the University of Oxford in 2017.
-Together, the five institutions recently approved 450000 euros in funding for 29 research projects in which researchers from Berlin and Oxford will work together.
+Together, the five institutions approved 450000 euros in funding for 29 research projects in which researchers from Berlin and Oxford will work together.
 This collaboration is intended as a prototype for further strategic international cooperation projects of the Alliance.